Package · Analytics & Reporting

-A productized BI layer with cohort retention, channel P&L, LTV curves, and inventory velocity — built in 3–4 weeks on a tested dbt metrics layer.
-Not a generic template.
-Dashboards scoped to the decisions your business makes every week.
+A productized BI layer with cohort retention, channel P&L, LTV curves, and inventory velocity — built on a tested dbt metrics layer.

 Most D2C brands have Looker Studio, Metabase, or Tableau connected to something.
 But the dashboards are either too generic to be useful or too fragile to be trusted.
 When someone needs the real answer, they pull a CSV from Shopify and build it in Sheets.